SurfSolana/SolSurfer/user/DISCORD_SETUP.md

 ### Step 3: Restart SolSurfer

 1. Restart your SolSurfer bot
-2. You should receive a startup notification in your Discord channel
+2. You should receive a startup notification in your Discord channel from "Surfs Up 🏄"
 3. After 24 hours, you'll receive your first daily report

 ## Notification Types